lukas-hager/uw_grad_school_code/hanson_problems/hanson_10_31.md

 ### Changing `tracking` Coefficient

-The coefficient on `tracking` decreases when `percentile` is added into the regression.
-Based on the fact that the coefficient on `tracking` is positive, and the fact that the coefficient decreases, using what we know about Omitted Variable Bias, we can deduce that the correlation between `tracking` and `percentile` is negative.
+The coefficient on `tracking` increases when `percentile` is added into the regression.
+Based on the fact that the coefficient on `tracking` is positive, and the fact that the coefficient increases, using what we know about Omitted Variable Bias, we can deduce that the correlation between `tracking` and `percentile` is negative.
 Indeed, this can be verified empirically: